1j01/jspaint/README.md

 Capabilities marked with 🌐 are currently left up to the browser to support or not.
 If "Write" is marked with 🌐, the format will appear in the file type dropdown but may not work when you try to save.
 For opening files, see Wikipedia's [browser image format support table][] for more information.

+Capabilities marked with 🔜 are coming soon, and N/A of course means not applicable.

 "Read Palette" refers to loading the colors into the Colors box automatically (from an [indexed color][] image), and "Write Palette" refers to writing an [indexed color][] image.